deepanshu452/ETH-AVAX-Module2/README.md

 # ETH-AVAX_PROOF_Module2
 Module 2 Smart Contract Management Project: Function Frontend

-# Interact with Your Smart Contract through Front-end Practice Code
+## Interact with Your Smart Contract through Front-end Practice Code

-## Description
+### Description
-The files `index.js`, `Assessment.sol`, and `deploy.js` contain codes to practice interaction with the `SmartContract_with_Front_end_interaction` smart contract through a website.
+The files `index.js`, `Assessment.sol`, and `deploy.js` contain code to practice interacting with the `SmartContract_with_Front_end_interaction` smart contract through a website.

-## NOTE:
+### Note
-`deploy.js` file contains the code of frontend.
+The `deploy.js` file contains the frontend code.

-## Environment Setting for Executing the above files
+### Environment Setup for Executing the Files
-Follow the steps below:
+Follow these steps:

-1. Clone this repository or download the zip file and then extract it.
+1. Clone this repository or download and extract the zip file.

-2. Above repository contains all necessary files to interact with our smart contract.
+2. The repository contains all necessary files to interact with our smart contract.

-3. Copy `index.js` contents from this repository to the `index.js` file in the `pages` folder.
+3. Copy the contents of `index.js` from this repository to the `index.js` file in the `pages` folder.

-4. Copy `deploy.js` contents from this repository to the `deploy.js` file in the `scripts` folder.
+4. Copy the contents of `deploy.js` from this repository to the `deploy.js` file in the `scripts` folder.

-5. Install MetaMask Browser Extension.
+5. Install the MetaMask Browser Extension.

-## Starter Next/Hardhat Project
+### Starter Next/Hardhat Project

-After cloning GitHub, you will want to do the following to get the code running on your computer.
+After cloning the GitHub repository, follow these steps to get the code running on your computer:

-1. Inside the project directory, in the terminal type: `npm i`
+1. Inside the project directory, in the terminal, type: `npm i`

 2. Open two additional terminals in your VS code.

 3. In the second terminal, type: `npx hardhat node`

-4. In the third terminal, type: `npx hardhat run --network localhost scripts/deploy.js` (Note: You can also verify the address of deployment in the `contractAddress` variable in `index.js` file)
+4. In the third terminal, type: `npx hardhat run --network localhost scripts/deploy.js` (Note: You can also verify the address of deployment in the `contractAddress` variable in the `index.js` file)

 5. Back in the first terminal, type `npm run dev` to launch the frontend.

 After this, the project will be running on your local host, typically at `http://localhost:3000/`.

-## Setting up the local host network and a dummy account in your Metamask Wallet
+### Setting up the Local Host Network and a Dummy Account in Your MetaMask Wallet

-To interact with the smart contract locally, we need to set up a local network with the MetaMask wallet.
+To interact with the smart contract locally, set up a local network with the MetaMask wallet:

-1. Click on the MetaMask extension and then click on the top middle button, which is the network selection button.
+1. Click on the MetaMask extension and then click on the network selection button at the top middle.

 2. Click on "Add a Network."

 3. Click on "Add a Network Manually."

-4. Give the Network name (whatever you want).
+4. Give the Network a name (choose any name you like).

 5. Set the New RPC URL to `http://127.0.0.1:8545/`.